BathnesDevelopment/Public-Art-Website/README.md

 ## Build

-This is a static website so there is little to build.
-In future it would be worth using a package/dependencies manager to gather dependencies.
+The project is a static website but uses bower to manage dependencies.

+To build, ensure you have bower installed (https://bower.io) and then run from the main directory:

+bower install

+This will create the bower_components directory.

 ## Deployment